Quince Paste (Dulce de Membrillo)

 3 quince, peeled and cored

-1 vanilla bean, (optional, but delicious!), split and scraped
+1 vanilla bean, split and scraped (optional but delicious)

 2 tablespoons fresh lemon juice